GoPro HERO9 Black Bundle: $349.98

 GoPro is running a Black Friday deal on the new HERO9 Black.
 The $200 Savings HERO9 Bundle includes the HERO9 Black, a 1-year subscription to GoPro, a Magnetic Swivel Clip, Floating Hand Grip, and Spare Battery, as well as a case, 32GB SanDisk Extreme SD card, and 2-day shipping.
 It comes to $349.98.
 You can find the deal at GoPro.com.

 GoPros sink.
 And fast.
 So if you’re heading into the water and want to avoid donating your HERO8 Black to the bottom of the ocean, it’ll need some help to stay afloat.

-There are a number of different ways to keep your GoPro afloat.
+There are a number of different ways to make a GoPro float.
 There are floating grips, handles, and triggers.
 There are floating wrist straps.
 And another option is to use something that encases the camera.
 That’s the approach the Floaty takes.

 There are older versions of this for older GoPro models.
 They also use the name Floaty.
 But they’re a much simpler design–just a block of foam with self-adhesive to stick on the back door of a waterproof housing.
 That was fine for the models before back screens became a standard feature–and that needed a separate housing to be waterproof–but it doesn’t work as well with the newer models.1 The new version for the HERO8 Black is different in that it’s more like a housing.
+There’s also a version specifically for the HERO9 Black.
+Its design is fundamentally the same as this one, but it’s slightly larger to accommodate the HERO9 Black’s larger dimensions.
 So you’ll need to make sure that you’re looking at the right version for your camera.
 The one I’m focusing on here is specifically for the HERO8 Black.